 - has a stiff neck

 Call your doctor if you think your child has chickenpox and you have a question or are concerned about a possible complication.
-The doctor can guide you in watching for complications and in choosing medication to relieve itching.
+The doctor can guide you in watching for complications and in choosing medicine to ease itching.

-If taking your child to the doctor, let the office know in advance that your child might have chickenpox.
+If you take your child to the doctor, let the office know in advance that your child might have chickenpox.
 It's important to try to avoid exposing other kids in the office — for some of them, a chickenpox infection could cause severe complications.

 |National Institutes of Health's National Institute of Allergy and Infectious Diseases (NIAID) The National Institute of Allergy and Infectious Diseases (NIAID) conducts and supports basic and applied research to better understand, treat, and ultimately prevent infectious, immunologic, and allergic diseases.|